 At Kingston Park writing is very important to us and the creative process of writing is nurtured and developed from Nursery to Year Six, through visiting authors, published books and a love of words and stories.
 After all…

 “Words are, in my not so humble opinion,

 At Kingston Park children are taught to write through the process of Talk for Writing.
 It enables children to imitate the language they need for a particular topic orally before reading and analysing it and then writing their own version.
 Imitating, innovating then independent application.
 This method provides us with children who have a love and passion for creating and writing, which culminates in book making, and writing where they are the authors and illustrators of their own unique work.

 Children are taught to effectively transcribe through being able to spell accurately, knowing the relationship between letters and sounds.
 Effective composition involves articulating and communicating ideas and the organising them coherently for the reader.
 This requires clarity, awareness of the audience, purpose and context, and an increasing wide knowledge of vocabulary and grammar.
 As vocabulary increases teachers show children how to develop their understanding of, and ability to use figurative language.
 They are taught to use all the elements of spelling, punctuation and grammar from the national curriculum in a creative and exciting way.
 You can view a copy of the English National Curriculum here: English National Curriculum

-To develop their understanding of spellings rules are sent home on a weekly basis and the children’s ability to apply these are tested on Friday.
+To enable your children to deepen and understand the complexities of the English language we follow the No Nonsense Spelling scheme.
+Each week your children are taught a specific spelling rule which they practise in their spelling journals or practically in the classroom.
+These rules are sent home on a weekly basis for them to practise and the children’s ability to apply these are tested on Friday.
 We realise that all children learn differently and therefore the strategies to learn spellings and rules will reflect this.
-Children and families are expected to support each other and work together to learn the sounds and spelling rules in the spelling books.
+Children and families are encouraged to support each other and work together to learn the sounds and spelling rules sent home.